 Round 4: Additional features

-Revolut: Free international money transfers to accounts in the Single Euro Payments Area (SEPA); hold multiple currencies in your account; pay-per-day medical travel insurance; one Revolut Junior child account; “Group Bills” feature to split joint purchases; “Essentials” comparison service for utilities and home services; option to buy gold, silver, cryptocurrencies or shares through its trading platform.
+Revolut: Free international money transfers to accounts in the Single Euro Payments Area (SEPA); hold multiple currencies in your account; one under 18 child account; “Group Bills” feature to split joint purchases; earn RevPoints as you spend; option to buy gold, silver, cryptocurrencies or shares through its trading platform.

-Monzo: Savings accounts and energy switching (through partners in its “Marketplace”); international money transfers (through Wise); bill splitting feature; joint accounts and overdrafts.
+Monzo: Savings accounts, investments, pensions, credit cards, loans and overdrafts; international money transfers; bill splitting feature; joint accounts and kids’ accounts.

 Starling: Insurance, pension, mortgage and investing products (through partners in its “Marketplace”); international money transfers; bill splitting feature; “Connected” card for someone to make purchases on your behalf; joint accounts, overdrafts and personal loans; option to open a Starling Kite child account.

 Verdict: This will depend on which individual features you value the most.
-Revolut and Starling both have linked children’s accounts, Monzo and Starling both offer overdrafts, while Revolut has the option of buying cryptocurrencies or shares.
+All 3 have linked children’s accounts, Monzo and Starling both offer overdrafts, while Revolut has the option of buying cryptocurrencies or shares.

 Round 5: Deposit protection

-Revolut: Revolut doesn’t have a full UK banking licence yet, which means that money in its accounts is not specifically protected by the Financial Services Compensation Scheme (FSCS).
+Revolut: Revolut was granted authorisation to become a UK bank in 2024, but it isn’t operating as one yet, which means that money in its accounts is not specifically protected by the Financial Services Compensation Scheme (FSCS).
 But in order to operate in the UK, Revolut must safeguard customer money in a separate account at a licensed UK bank, which means these funds are ring-fenced should Revolut go bankrupt.

 Monzo: Monzo is a fully licensed UK bank, which means that individual customer funds of up to £85,000 are protected by the Financial Services Compensation Scheme.